Edward R. Murrow: Radio

 The broadcast was considered revolutionary at the time.
 Featuring multipoint, live reports transmitted by shortwave in the days before modern technology (and without each of the parties necessarily being able to hear one another), it came off almost flawlessly.
 The special became the basis for World News Roundup—broadcasting's oldest news series, which still runs each weekday morning and evening on the CBS Radio Network.

+On March 19, Shirer returned from London, and Murrow met his plane at Vienna's Aspern airport.
+Returning to Shirer's apartment, they encountered SS troops looting the Vienna mansion of the Rothschild family.
+"We found a quiet bar off the Kärntnerstrasse for a talk," Shirer wrote.

 In September 1938, Murrow and Shirer were regular participants in CBS's coverage of the crisis over the Sudetenland in Czechoslovakia, which Hitler coveted for Germany and eventually won in the Munich Agreement.
 Their incisive reporting heightened the American appetite for radio news, with listeners regularly waiting for Murrow's shortwave broadcasts, introduced by analyst H. V. Kaltenborn in New York saying, "Calling Ed Murrow ... come in Ed Murrow."

 During the following year, leading up to the outbreak of World War II, Murrow continued to be based in London.
 William Shirer's reporting from Berlin brought him national acclaim and a commentator's position with CBS News upon his return to the United States in December 1940.
 Shirer would describe his Berlin experiences in his best-selling 1941 book Berlin Diary.
 When the war broke out in September 1939, Murrow stayed in London, and later provided live radio broadcasts during the height of the Blitz in London After Dark.
 These live, shortwave broadcasts relayed on CBS electrified radio audiences as news programming never had: previous war coverage had mostly been provided by newspaper reports, along with newsreels seen in movie theaters; earlier radio news programs had simply featured an announcer in a studio reading wire service reports.